gear-foundation/gear-wiki/docs/developing-contracts/testing-gtest.md

 # Testing with `gtest`

+`gtest` simulates a real network by providing mockups of the user, program, balances, mailbox, etc. Since it does not include parts of the actual blockchain, it is fast and lightweight.
+But being a model of the blockchain network, `gtest` cannot be a complete reflection of the latter.

+As we said earlier, `gtest` is excellent for unit and integration testing.
+It is also helpful for debugging Gear program logic.
+Nothing other than the Rust compiler is required for running tests based on `gtest`.
+It is predictable and robust when used in continuous integration.

 ## Import `gtest` lib

 To use the `gtest` library, you must import it into your `Cargo.toml` file in the [dev-dependencies] block to fetch and compile it for tests only: